qAidleG/sil/README.md

 - 📱 PWA support - installable on mobile devices
 - 🎨 TlDraw integration with persistent storage
+- 📊 AI Assistant with Grok and Flux integration
 - 📊 Project showcase with scrollable cards
 - 🌙 Dark theme with modern design
 - 📱 Touch and mobile-friendly